Transaction List

 Producing the Transaction List

-- Select the cogwheel to review the Sort Order, Account Code Range Start and Finish codes, what Period it includes, and to Show Hidden transactions which are created using Transaction Report Manager.
-The template can also be adjusted if required.
-Close once set.
+4. Click the cogwheel to open the 'Configuration' window to change the Sort Order, Account Code Range Start and Finish codes, what Period it includes, and to Show Hidden transactions which are created using Transaction Report Manager.
+The letterhead can be overridden here, and the template can also be selected if required.
+Click Close once set.

-Click Proceed.
-From the preview window, click Proceed to distribute the report to an internal user, or click the Save icon to save it to a network location, or the DocMax icon to save it to DocMax.
+5. Click Proceed and the 'Report Publish' will appear.
+Click Proceed to distribute the report the selected recipient, or click the Save icon to save it to a network location, or the DocMax icon to save it to DocMax.

 The Transaction List Report has a few columns, some of which are self-explanatory.
 These are others:

-- Transactions that include no GST will have no additional journal line for GST or refer to the GST style (depending on the template)
+• Transactions that include no GST will have no additional journal line for GST.

 Transaction List Template Options

-There are two template options available to display the information available in the Transaction List.
-These templates can be set globally, which will affect all users.
+Two template options display the information in the Transaction List.
+These templates can be set globally, affecting all users.
 The letterhead cannot be applied to this report.

 Transaction List (gentran)